Auto strike poses key test for pro-labor Biden

 “The name Biden is synonymous with working Americans.
 That’s why Americans overwhelmingly believe that Joe Biden wakes up every day fighting for their futures.
 The president knows what it’s like to live in a home that’s paycheck to paycheck.
 It’s personal to him,” Hopkins said.

-Biden maintains strong support other labor groups, and his reelection was endorsed in June by AFL-CIO head Liz Schuler, AFCME President Lee Saunders and others.
+Biden maintains strong support from other labor groups, and his reelection was endorsed in June by AFL-CIO head Liz Shuler, AFCME President Lee Saunders and others.

-Jean-Pierre on Friday did stop short of saying Biden supports UAW’s demand for a 40 percent increase and she wouldn’t confirm any upcoming conversations between Biden and Fain.
+On Friday, Jean-Pierre stopped short of saying Biden supports the UAW’s demand for a 40 percent wage increase, and she wouldn’t confirm any upcoming conversations between Biden and Fain.

 “This is a which side are you on moment going into a presidential election season.
 Is he really on the side of workers?
 If so, he should stand with the UAW and put pressure on the Big Three,” Geevarghese said.

-On the other side, the business community is taking note that the president appears to be leanings away from support for the auto giants during this strike.
+On the other side, the business community is taking note that the president appears to be leaning away from support for the auto giants during this strike.

 “The UAW strike and indeed the ‘summer of strikes’ is the natural result of the Biden administration’s ‘whole of government’ approach to promoting unionization at all costs,” Chamber of Commerce President Suzanne Clark said in a statement.